CSIS-iLab/india-states/_analysis/states-update-march-11-2020.md

 **Jammu and Kashmir**

 The state launched the Student Health Card to improve the health and overall well-being of over 1.2 million students.
-The initiative is part of the government’s comprehensive school health education plan to ensure better healthcare for school children. **Source:** [The Tribune](https://www.tribuneindia.com/news/l-g-launches-student-health-card-51544) **In Detail:** [Press Release](http://new.jkdirinf.in/NewsDescription.aspx?ID=61656)
+The initiative is part of the government’s comprehensive school health education plan to ensure better healthcare for school children. **Source:** [The Tribune](https://www.tribuneindia.com/news/l-g-launches-student-health-card-51544) **In detail:** [Press Release](http://new.jkdirinf.in/NewsDescription.aspx?ID=61656)

 **Jharkhand**